adamkamelmahgoub/victorysync-dashboard/README.md

 npm run dev
 ```

-Vite dev server will run on http://localhost:3000 by default.
-Open the page and it will render the Dashboard.
+Vite dev server will run on port 3000 by default.
+Open the page (or visit the deployed dashboard at https://dashboard.victorysync.com) and it will render the Dashboard.

 ## Notes